-The government-wide, proprietary fund and pension fund financial statements are reported using the economic resources measurement focus and accrual basis of accounting.
+The government-wide, proprietary fund and fiduciary fund financial statements are reported using the economic resources measurement focus and accrual basis of accounting.
 Revenues are recorded when earned, and expenses are recorded at the time liabilities are incurred, regardless of when the cash flows take place.
 Ad valorem property taxes are recognized as revenue in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
-The Resident Agency Fund has no measurement focus, but it utilizes the accrual basis of accounting for reporting its assets and liabilities.
 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.